 An alternative to the parlour game use of the cards, again for entertainment purposes, was to shuffle the cards and arrange them in four rows of eight with four cards at the bottom.

 Yep, it’s the Grand Tableau (8 x 4 +4 version).

 You then look for the Man card, if the questioner is a man or the Woman card if it’s a woman.The only instruction Hechtel gives, though, re: how to actually read them is:

 To spin a story from the cards immediately around the querent, for entertainment purposes.

 Yep, that’s it in a nutshell.
 No “rules”on how to do this, no details, no particular belief system underpinning it.
 All that stuff came in later, cribbed from various cartomancy traditions and people’s practice with the cards.

-So Lenormand itself is a bit of a hybrid system, which is worth remembering if you’re seeking “the one and only true way” of reading the cards or if anyone offers to give that to you.
+So Lenormand itself is a bit of a hybrid system, which is worth remembering if you’re seeking “the one and only true way” of reading the cards.
 It’s a ‘system’ or tradition that’s really been built from people themselves actively using these particular cards and working out what seems to work for them.
 And again, can you see why the Lenormand cards themselves tend to work primarily in a storytelling way?
 The cards themselves, I would say, are really simply tools, using familiar, universal symbols, in order to be able to weave meaningful tales about the truths that lie below.